Summary Statistics in R

 Diagnostic Plots (Checking Model Assumptions)

-The diagnostic plots can be used to check the assumption of heteroscedasticity, normality, and influential observations.
+The diagnostic plots can be used to check the assumptions of heteroscedasticity, normality, and influential observations.

 plot(res)